Logical groups (entities ensemble association)

 Logical groups per entity via the modification screen

-On a per-entity basis, click on the Modify button and access the logical group setting screen:
+On a per-entity basis, click on the entity actions and access the logical group setting:

 From this screen, you can: